• Skip to main content

 Making Space Sculpture Show - October 2019

 This month, our Making Space sculpture gallery show displayed the talent and commitment of both Pacific Northwest Sculptors and Northwest Stone Sculptors Association members.
 ArtReach Gallery is a huge space and we filled it with excellent examples of our work.
 We drew a steady stream of visitors.
-I heard many positive remarks about the quality of sculptures in the sculpture show from International Sculpture Conference participants.
-We presented ourselves well.
+I heard many positive remarks about the quality […]

-Filed Under: Events, Events-Archive, Members, Reviews Tagged With: Andy Kennedy, ArtReach Gallery, Bob Dale, Carl Nelson, Chas Martin, Cyra Jane, Dave Gonzo, International Sculpture Conference, Marty Eichinger, Northwest Stone Sculptors Association, NWSSA, Sculptors, Sculpture Show, Sheldon Hurst, Sue Quast Author: Chas Martin
+Filed Under: Events, Events Archive, Members, Reviews Tagged With: Andy Kennedy, ArtReach Gallery, Bob Dale, Carl Nelson, Chas Martin, Cyra Jane, Dave Gonzo, International Sculpture Conference, Marty Eichinger, Northwest Stone Sculptors Association, NWSSA, Sculptors, Sculpture Show, Sheldon Hurst, Sue Quast Author: Chas Martin

 Sculpture Show Opens at Portland’s Multnomah Art Center